-Dr. Unique Morris-Hughes is the Interim Director of The Washington DC Department of Employment Services (DOES).
+Dr. Unique Morris-Hughes is the Acting Director of The Washington DC Department of Employment Services (DOES).
 In her role as State Labor Commissioner, she is directly responsible for more than $150M in local, federal and specific-purpose funds administered by the District of Columbia and the federal government for workforce development programs and training, unemployment compensation, universal paid leave administration and labor standards enforcement along with more than $80M in active capital projects.

 Previously, Dr. Morris-Hughes was the Chief Strategy Officer for DOES.
 She is credited with the successful turnaround of the agency’s federally-funded workforce programs.
 Appointed by Washington DC Mayor Muriel Bowser to assist the Office of the Deputy Mayor for Greater Economic Opportunity (DMGEO), Dr. Morris-Hughes was named Special Assistant & Assistant Director of DOES in 2016.
 Within 18 months, she removed the agency’s youth programs from a federal watch list.
 The turnaround effort was a major accomplishment for the agency, marking a highlight of Dr. Morris-Hughes’ career (The Washington Post, September 7, 2017).